savonet/book/quickstart.md

 this up to now because `output` is an advanced operator which automatically uses silence as fallback, because it is primarily intended for quick and dirty checking of the stream.
-However, if we use the primitive functions for outputting audio, we will be able to observe this behavior this behavior.
-For instance, if we try use the operator `output.pulseaudio`, which plays a source on a soundcard using the pulseaudio library,
+However, if we use the primitive functions for outputting audio, we will be able to observe this behavior.
+For instance, if we try to use the operator `output.pulseaudio`, which plays a source on a soundcard using the pulseaudio library,

 ```{.liquidsoap include="liq/bad/fallible1.liq" from=1}